yt-project/yt/doc/source/analyzing/analysis_modules/xray_emission_fields.rst

 photon energy range.
 This works by interpolating from emission tables created from the photoionization code `Cloudy <http://nublado.org/>`_ or the collisional ionization database `AtomDB <http://www.atomdb.org>`_.
-If you installed yt with the install script, the data should be located in the *data* directory inside the installation directory, or can be downloaded from `<http://yt-project.org/data>`_.
+If you installed yt with the install script, these data files should be located in the *data* directory inside the installation directory, or can be downloaded from `<http://yt-project.org/data>`_.
 Emission fields can be made for any interval between 0.1 keV and 100 keV.